Convex-Dev/design/docs/cad/003_encoding/README.md

 - An **efficient binary format** for both storage and transmission
 - A **self describing** format - no additional schema is required to read an encoding
 - Provision of **immutable persistent data structures** for the lattice data values used in Convex
-- Automatic generation of a verifiable **Merkle tree** via references to other value IDs
+- Automatic generation of a verifiable **Merkle DAG** via references to other value IDs
 - Support for rich **data types** used in the CVM and lattice data (Maps, Sets, Vectors, Blobs etc.)
 - Data structure of **arbitrary size** may be represented.
 The lattice is huge.
 - Support for **partial data**: we often need to transmit deltas of large data structures, so need a way to build these deltas and reconstruct the complete structure when they are received (assuming existing data can fill the gaps)